-The idea of receiving a mortgage valuation for your property mentioning the words "zero" or "nil" must be every homeowner's nightmare.
-While those terms can be much more dramatic than the reality, it can still create a challenge.
-What may prompt mortgage companies to issue a zero valuation on a property, and how you can you address issues raised?
+The idea of receiving a mortgage valuation for your property, mentioning the words "zero" or "nil", must be every homeowner's nightmare.
+While those terms can be much more dramatic than the reality, they can still create a challenge.
+What may prompt mortgage companies to issue a zero valuation on a property, and how can you address the issues raised?

 What is a nil or zero property valuation?

 The first thing to remember is that a mortgage valuation survey does not replace a traditional survey.
 To give an accurate value, standard surveys look into the nooks and crannies of the property, including: